JoaoLopesF/RemoteDebug/README.md

 Telnet clients:
       - telnet: native for MacOS and Linux
-      - Putty or another: for MS Windows
+      - telnet or Putty or another: for MS Windows

 Very simple and powerful tool for development